JannikStreek/Cloud-Multiple-Tiers-Simulation/README.md

 ============
 After git clone you have to import the project into Eclipse:

-From Eclipse choose Import>Projekt and select the folder where you checkedout the project.
+From Eclipse choose Import > Projekt and select the folder where you cloned the project.